bes-ptah/winbatchOS/README.md

 #### WinBatchX Alpha branch
 ###### WinBatchX is a batch script operating system with over 80 working builds.
 These builds come through this branch first for early developers and testers.

-##### The next release planned is WinBatchX 18.0 and is planned for release out of the beta channel by November 15, 2022 .
-This next release has around 20 planned builds for release.
+##### The next release planned is WinBatchX 18.1 and is planned for release out of the beta channel by January 2023 .
+This next release has around 10 planned builds for release.